AaryaTeja/TheGameOfFame/README.md

 ## The Learning Mechanic: Basic Addition
 To make the game educational, we've integrated basic single-digit addition into an important mechanic:
-- **Unlocking Fame Points:** When a player reaches the target, they must solve a simple addition problem (e.g., `7 + 2 = ?`) to claim the Fame Point.
+- **Unlocking Fame Points:** When a player reaches the target, they must solve multiple simple addition problems (e.g., `7 + 2 = ?`) to claim the Fame Point.
-- **Teleporters & Speed Boosts:** Some teleporters and speed boosts are locked behind addition problems that must be answered correctly before they can be used.
+- **Teleporters & Speed Boosts:** Some teleporters and speed boosts are locked behind timed addition problems that must be answered correctly before they can be used.
 - **Penalty for Mistakes:** Incorrect answers impose a short delay before retrying, making quick math skills advantageous!

 ## Winning the Game